massimopizzol/aligned-converter/README.md

 ## Worked examples

-The files `dummy-lci-table-format.xlsx` and `dummy-lci-table-format.csv` include a fictional LCIs using ecoinvent database, version 3.9.1 consequential system model.
+The files `dummy-lci-table-format.xlsx` and `dummy-lci-table-format.csv` include a fictional LCI using ecoinvent database, version 3.9.1 consequential system model.

 **They can be used as template** and to test the import to software.